 - Special circumstances will be reviewed by the BICP program manager. i.e. Sickness/ injury – we will work to reschedule for a future course date or to receive a full refund of registration fees.

-- If a participant should fail the Level 2 – skills portion of the course – the participant can apply to retest the skills.
+- If a participant should not pass the Level 2 certification course – skills portion of the course – the participant can apply to retest the skills.
 Up to 3 months after the course by video submission or testing with qualified IT

-- If a participant should fail the Level 3 – skills portion of the course – the participant can apply to retest the skills.
+- If a participant should not pass the Level 3 certification course – skills portion of the course – the participant can apply to retest the skills.
 Up to 6 months after the course by video submission or testing with qualified IT

 Annual Membership Dues